novix-sa/Pyplan/docs/Quick Start.md

 You can define what type of object you want in a specific division and then search for the node that contains the data to be shown

-or you can directly display the diagram in one division and then keeping pressed the **<Shift>** key and clicking a node, selecting it and dragging and dropping it at the desired divisio
+or you can directly display the diagram in one division and then keeping pressed the **<Shift>** key and clicking a node, selecting it and dragging and dropping it at the desired division.
 ![](http://img.pyplan.org/Quick_start_create_interface.png)